 Step 4.
 Return the Documents to the Duran Firm

-Step 8.
+Step 9.
 Hold a hearing before the Judge

 Once the attorney ad litem has filed his or her Answer, a hearing will take place before a judge.
 In response to my questions, the Applicant will give testimony in support of the allegations stated in the Application for Guardianship.
-The attorney ad litem will then ask the Applicant a series of questions to confirm that Guardianship is in the best interests of the proposed ward.
+The attorney ad litem will then ask the Applicant a series of questions to confirm that Guardianship is in the best interests of the Proposed Ward.
 If the Application is uncontested, the hearing is usually very informal and takes less than 30 minutes to complete.
 You may review an example of my questions below:

 Clients wanting access to the template should call our office for the password.

 If the judge agrees that a Guardianship is required and that the Applicant should be named Guardian, then the judge will issue an order to this effect and will direct the probate court clerk to issue “Letters of Guardianship” to the Applicant.
-These Letters and the Order are the authority you need to act on behalf of the ward.
+These Letters and the Order are the authority you need to act on behalf of the Ward (no longer the "Proposed Ward" at this point).
 The judge will also set a bond amount to ensure that the Applicant fulfills his or her duties as Guardian.